zaksabeast/PokemonRNGGuides/guides/tools/en/install pcalc.md

 Launch BootNTR Selector and then the game of your choice.
   - **O3DS and O2DS Only:** Launch BootNTR Selector Mode 3 instead for Ultra Sun/Ultra Moon and Sun/Moon ONLY.
-  - Afterwards, exit to the home menu, then launch Ultra Sun/Ultra Moon or Sun/Moon.
+  - Afterwards, press the home button to view the home screen and then launch Ultra Sun/Ultra Moon or Sun/Moon.
     - Mode 3 should be closed ONLY when asked to launch game.

 If screen flashes green, congrats you did it!